 be installed and used at the location specified in the Schedule pertaining thereto and that it shall not be removed therefrom;

 and that Lessee will not sell, secrete, mortgage, assign, transfer, lease, sublet, loan part with possession of, or encumber the Equipment or permit any liens or charges to become effective thereon or permit or attempt to do any of the acts aforesaid.
-Lessee agrees, at Lessee’s own expense, to take such action as may be necessary to remove any such encumbrance, lien or charge and to prevent any third party from acquiring any other interest in any Equipment (including, without limitation, by reason of such Equipment being deemed to be a fixture or a part of any realty) to the extent that any such encumbrance, lien, charge, etc. is assessed on the Equipment is due to actions of Lessor, Lessee should have no obligations to remove such.
+Lessee agrees, at Lessee’s own expense, to take such action as may be necessary to remove any such encumbrance, lien or charge and to prevent any third party from acquiring any other interest in any Equipment (including, without limitation, by reason of such Equipment being deemed to be a fixture or a part of any realty); provided that to the extent that any such encumbrance, lien, charge, etc. is assessed on the Equipment is due to actions of Lessor, Lessee shall have no obligations to remove such.
 Lessor covenants that it will not sell, secrete, mortgage, assign, transfer, lease, sublet, loan, or encumber the Equipment or permit any liens or charges to become effective thereon or permit or attempt to do any acts aforesaid.
 Lessee will not change or remove any insignia, serial number or lettering of the Equipment.

 Licenses, Permits and Compliance.
 Lessee, at its sole expense, shall;